Rugby is a team sport.

 Men's Assistant Coach

-John has represented the Glendale Raptors as a player and a coach.
-John first joined the club in 2009 as a journeyman forward having played around the world with the majority of his career in St. Louis, Mo. for the Super League’s St. Louis Bombers.
-After winning the USA Rugby Men’s Division I Club Championship with Glendale in 2011, he hung up his boots and focused on coaching the DII side.
-In 2012, John moved to Vail, Colo. for a professional opportunity and started coaching the local Vail RFC.
-After coaching Vail to two undefeated seasons and the Mountain Division triple crown, he has rejoined Glendale as the DII Forwards coach in the spring and fall while maintaining his role for Vail in the summer.
+John has represented the Glendale Raptors since 2009 as both a player and a coach.
+John first joined the club as a journeyman forward having played around the world with the majority of his 20 year playing career in St. Louis, MO for the Super League’s St. Louis Bombers.
+After winning the USA Rugby Men’s Division I Club Championship with Glendale in 2011, he hung up his boots and focused on coaching.
+John has served as the Head Coach and Forwards coach of the Raptors DII Development side, assisted with the Youth Development program camps, while also coaching the Vail Rugby Club to two Mountain League Championships and one coveted Triple Crown.
+With additional experience in coaching High School rugby in St. Louis and Australia, John utilizes a progressive, player-focused coaching style, with an emphasis on the ethos of good sportsmanship, both on and off the field.

 Born in Kansas City, Mo., Dan played forward for London Welsh, the Old Blues of Christ’s Hospital and the Denver Harlequins.
 He represented the Eastern Rockies U23 and Men’s side.
 Dan graduated from Regis University in Denver.